 Similarly, Qantas allows up to the end of the 36th week for long flights, or up to the 40th week for flights under four hours.

-That said, in terms of your travel insurance, each insurer has a cut-off point for cover.
-Southern Cross Travel Insurance provides unlimited cover (with no excess) for unexpected medical complications up to and including the 20th week of pregnancy, provided the pregnancy was without complications prior to the start date of your policy.
+Southern Cross Travel Insurance provides unlimited cover for unexpected medical complications up to and including the 20th week of pregnancy.
+This includes:

 8 pregnancy travel tips

 The standard rate of sightseeing may be a stretch.
 This isn’t The Amazing Race; you don’t need to be sprinting between landmarks.
 Keep things low key, don’t overload your itinerary and explore at your own pace.

 While in transit, wear your seat belt low (beneath the bump) to avoid placing pressure on your stomach.
 In a car, move your seat back as far as possible.
 You don’t want to bump your belly on the dashboard if the vehicle stops suddenly.

 Bumpy roads and high speeds are also a no-no. Violent jolting can cause the placenta to detach from the uterus, interrupting the flow of oxygen and nutrients from mother to baby.

 3. Circulation, circulation, circulation

 You already know the importance of getting up and moving around during long trips.
 This is especially important during pregnancy when swelling sets in.
 Try to get up and move around every hour and stretch if possible.